intrafind/if-sitesearch/docs/FAQ.md

                 </script>
             </div>

-* How can I view the search queries that users are performing or how I can view them in my Google Analytics reports?
+* How can I see the search queries that users are performing or how can I include them in my Google Analytics reports?
     * Just place the code snippet below at the bottom of the body of the page where you have integrated Site Search' searchbar.
     Hereby replace the value of `data-analyticsTrackingId` with your Google Analytics Tracking ID.